-- Uses the discovery mechanism from NRF as defined in clause 6.3.13, TS 23.501 [2] to identify NWDAFs with certain capabilities (e.g. Analytics aggregation), covering certain area of interest (e.g. providing data / analytics for specific TAI(s)).
+- Uses the discovery mechanism from NRF as defined in clause 6.3.13 of TS 23.501 [2] to identify NWDAFs with certain capabilities (e.g. Analytics aggregation), covering certain area of interest (e.g. providing data / analytics for specific TAI(s)).

 - Can differentiate and select the preferred NWDAF in case multiple NWDAFs are returned based on its internal selection criteria (possibly considering registered capabilities and information in NRF).